Director, Natural History Minor

 Office Hours: By Appointment

 John Pastor received his Ph.D. in Forestry and Soil Science in 1980 from the University of Wisconsin-Madison and did post-doctoral research in the Environmental Sciences Division at Oak Ridge National Laboratory.
 He has been a Senior Research Associate at NRRI since 1984, Professor in Biology since 1996, and Director of Graduate Studies in Biology since 2000.
 His research and scholarly interests include the structure and function of northern ecosystems, applications of mathematics to ecological problems, and scientific illustration.
 He teaches Mathematical Ecology, Ecosystems Ecology, Animal Behavior, The Biological Practitioner, and Biological Illustration.
+Professor Pastor is now on phased retirement.
+He is no longer taking new graduate students but is willing to be a co-advisor.

 - BIOL 4891 Animal Behavior